 - 4. Remove the filler module from the selected bay.
 Store the filler module for future use. - 5.
 If you have not already done so, touch the static-protective package that contains the switch to an unpainted metal surface of the IBM Flex System chassis or an unpainted metal surface on any other grounded rack-component for at least 2 seconds. - 6.
 Remove the switch from its static-protective package. - 7.
 Make sure that the release levers on the switch are in the open position (perpendicular to the switch). - 8.
-Slide the switch into the applicable I/O bay until it stops. - 9.
-Push the release levers on the front of the switch to the closed position.
+Slide the switch into the applicable I/O bay until it stops. - Push the release levers on the front of the switch to the closed position.
 After you insert and lock the switch, it is turned on, and a power-on self-test (POST) occurs to verify that the switch is operating correctly.

-There may be a slight delay before the switch is powered on. - Note: The switch takes approximately 100 seconds to complete the POST.
+Note: The switch takes approximately 100 seconds to complete the POST.
 During POST, the Power LED continuously flashes.
-Once POST has successfully completed, the Power LED remains on and the Error LED is off. - 10.
-Make sure that the LEDs on the switch indicate that it is operating correctly (see "Information LEDs" on page 17). - 11.
+Once POST has successfully completed, the Power LED remains on and the Error LED is off.

+- 10. Make sure that the LEDs on the switch indicate that it is operating correctly (see "Information LEDs" on page 17). - 11.
 If you have another switch to install, repeat step 4 through step 10; otherwise, go to the next step. - 12.
-Install the SFP+, QSFP+ modules, or DACs in the switch.
-For information and instructions, see "Installing and removing SFP+ and QSFP+ modules and DACs" on page 10 and the documentation that comes with the cables and transceivers.

-- 13. Attach any cables that are required by the switch.
-For additional information about cabling the switch, see "Cabling the switch and the SFP+ and QSFP+ modules" on page 13, the documentation that comes with the cables.
+Install the SFP+ or QSFP+ modules in the switch.
+For information and instructions, see "Installing and removing SFP+ and QSFP+ modules" on page 10 and the documentation that comes with the SFP+ or QSFP+ modules. - 13.
+Attach any cables that are required by the switch.
+For additional information about cabling the switch, see "Cabling the switch and the SFP+ and QSFP+ modules" on page 13, the documentation that comes with the cables, and the

+- optional network adapters to which the cables have been connected.
 For the locations of the connectors on the IBM Flex System chassis, see the documentation that comes with the IBM Flex System chassis.
 Then, continue with the next step. - 14.
-Make sure that the external ports on the switch are enabled through one of the Chassis Management Module (CMM) interfaces, such as, the Web-based interface or the CLI.
+Make sure that the external ports on the switch are enabled through one of the Chassis Management Module (CMM) interfaces, such as the Web-based interface or the CLI.